-Here are 6 ways that Covid 19 has had a positive impact on businesses:
+Here are 6 ways that Covid 19 turbo-charged the transformative impact on businesses:

-1. It pushed the fast forward button on digital access
+- It pushed the fast-forward button on digital access

 The rapid evolution of technology was disruptive enough.
-The pandemic turbo-charged it, presenting businesses with a unique opportunity for businesses to prototype their adapted ways of working in a relatively safe space.
-There appeared to be a period of global understanding and empathy with the challenges that businesses were facing.
-Customers were patient, understanding why things had to change and suppliers were seemingly more flexible.
+The pandemic turbo-charged it, presenting businesses with a unique opportunity to prototype their adapted ways of working in a relatively safe space.
+Customers were patient, understanding why things had to change and suppliers were understandably more flexible.
 Businesses had an opportunity to diversify, introduce new products and explore new markets, with little risk of resistance.
 This period of instantaneous innovation helped to build confidence among businesses, to introduce change boldly and fearlessly.
 A slow process of change, that normally involved years of decision-making, had been accelerated to months, and often, weeks.
 Nike’s famous slogan, ‘Just do it’, was becoming every business’ mantra.

-And since higher education is inherently hierarchical, business schools like SSBR encourage expanded and more focused levels of specialisation not just at the doctoral level, but right through bachelor’s and master’s programmes to cater to business professionals in career development to either attain higher management roles or pursue a different career path has also caused an increase in executive education courses, traditionally done in-person, delivered online.
-SSBR’s innovative business programmes, for example, are fully digital, innovative, and taught by professionally active faculty who teach business principles through real-world examples in a digital setting.
+And since higher education is inherently hierarchical, business schools like SSBR encourage expanded and more focused levels of specialisation not just at the doctoral level, but right through bachelor’s and master’s programmes to cater to business professionals in career development to either attain higher management roles or pursue an entirely different career path.
+SSBR’s innovative business programmes are fully digital, innovative, and taught by professionally active faculty who teach business principles through real-world examples in a digital setting.

 Due to the unprecedented nature of the pandemic and the lingering uncertainty around the lasting effects, leaders and leadership teams took a hard look at their books, reevaluated spending and made adjustments to their cash flows, in order to prepare for any potential financial impacts from COVID.
 In the short term, it was safe to predict that at the very least consumer spending patterns and purchasing activities would alter significantly.
 For the long term…well, it was near impossible to call!
 For many businesses this triggered a ‘spring clean’ of the company accounts and a pull back on spending.
 Although installing new ways of working hasn’t come without cost, including investment into new digital systems, communication platforms and home set up for staff.
 Many businesses experienced vast savings from not having to pay daily operating costs of offices or travel expenses.

 In some instances, working remotely and being situated away from the traditional office has been a positive experience.
 Socialising virtually with colleagues has become more accessible to those who may have commitments outside of work, or live in a remote area.
 Many employees feel their work-life balance is healthier and their general well-being has noticeably improved.
-Being more present at home has encouraged people to establish or enhance relationships with neighbours and others within the local vicinity.
+Being more presence at home has encouraged people to establish or enhance relationships with neighbours and others in their vicinity.
 Being part of a community is essential for good all-around mental health.